 Empire is a projection of a nation's strength.
 It is also a temporary, external political fix for unresolved, domestic social issues and political unrest.
-Consequent to its government's aggression against another nation the citizenry of the aggressor nation is placed at risk.
+Consequent to its own government's aggression the citizenry of the aggressor nation is placed at risk.
 It is this risk that binds together the aggressor nation's citizenry and allows its national leaders to push aside, or put on hold, difficult domestic issues.
-The United States' domestic problems are many: crime, poverty, drugs, homelessness, environmental degradation, family breakdown, over consumption, racial discrimination, over-crowded prisons, hate crimes, joblessness, and on and on.
+USAmerica's domestic problems are many: crime, poverty, drugs, homelessness, environmental degradation, family breakdown, consumption, racial discrimination, overcrowded prisons, hate joblessness, and on and on.
 Most of these problems, however, are concentrated in big cities, far away from the rustic, countryside dwellings of sparsely populated regions of the United States.
-Many of these problems are also somewhat distant from the dwellings of second generation suburban dwellers, whose parents once found it easier to flee these problems, rather than resolve them.
-Was it not these rural and semi-rural citizens to whom Bush and his imperial cabinet appealed during the last election campaign with incessant calls of freedom, democracy, and an end to terrorism and dictatorial governments the world over.
-In effect, these rural dwellers live in a reality apart that is inexorably linked to the reality that they reject.
+Many of these problems are also somewhat distant from the dwellings of second generation suburban dwellers, whose parents once found it easier to flee, rather than to resolve them.
+Indeed, it is these rural and semi-rural citizens to whom Bush and his imperial court appealed during the last election campaign with incessant calls of freedom, democracy, and an end to terrorism and dictatorial governments the world over.
+In effect, these reds live in a reality apart, inexorably linked to the reality they reject.